-The maximum possible score for this scale was 40 (10 items times the maximum score of 4 on each item); scores varied from 0 to 37, which indicates that there was a good range of variation.
-The mean of 17.16 is close to 20, which is the half-way point in the scale, confirming that the distribution does not show floor or ceiling effect.
-The a standard deviation of 9.09 indicates that about 66% of the scores varied between about 7 and 24, once again showing that the scores of neither group were at the top nor at the bottom of the range of possible scores .
-The distribution was not significantly skewed (skewness = 0.09; standard error = 0.19; z = 0.47; as with an absolute value of 2 or more indicates a skewed measure, either approaching ceiling or floor effects).
-Thus there was no floor or ceiling effect for this scale, which suggests that this scale is a sensitive measure for this sample.
+indicates that there was a good range of variation.
+The mean score of 17.16 is close to 20, which is the half-way point in the scale, confirming that the distribution does not show floor or ceiling effects.
+An SD of 9.09 indicates that approximately 66% of the scores varied between 7 and 24, once again showing that the scores of neither group were at the top nor at the bottom of the range of possible scores.
+The distribution was not significantly skewed (skewedness = 0.09; standard error = 0.19; z = 0.47; as an absolute value of 2 or more indicates a skewed measure: either approaching ceiling or floor effects).
+Thus there was no floor or ceiling effect for this scale, which suggests that it is a sensitive measure for this sample.